J. Hampden Robb: Life

 Robb was born in Philadelphia, Pennsylvania, on October 27, 1846.
 He was the son of James Robb, a New Orleans banker and avid art collector who later lived in Cheviot, Ohio, and Louisa (née Werninger) Robb (1808-1855).
 His mother was painted in Philadelphia in 1844 by Thomas Sully, and is currently held at The Historic New Orleans Collection.
 His father built the Burnside Mansion in New Orleans, nicknamed the Robb's Folly, in the Garden District, which later became one of the first buildings of the newly founded Newcomb College until it was demolished in 1954.

 His father's prominent business in New Orleans attracted the attention of Queen Isabella II of Spain and, with her, he formed a partnership and purchased the Havana Gas Works in Cuba.
 While working with the Queen, his father brought one of his three sisters, Isabella, to Spain with him where she was presented at Court.
-She eventually married the Eduardo Fernández, Marquis de San Román, a cousin of Queen Isabella II of Spain, in 1857, thereby becoming the Marchioness de San Roman.
+She eventually married Eduardo Fernández, Marquis de San Román, a cousin of Queen Isabella II of Spain, in 1857, thereby becoming the Marchioness de San Roman.
 Eugénie de Montijo, Empress consort of the French attended the wedding which was held at the Tuileries Palace in Paris.
 Another sister, Charlotte Matilda Robb (1852–1902), married Dr. William Henry Pancoast (1834–1897), a surgeon in Philadelphia who was the son of Dr. Joseph Pancoast, and the other, Mary Robb (d.
 1903), who married Joseph O. Miltenberger, a wealthy merchant from St. Louis, and later, Col. Henry Mapleson (1851–1927), and Englishman who was the son of James Henry Mapleson.

 He attended L'Institut Sillig in Vevey, Churchill's Military School in Ossining, and Harvard University, graduating with the Class of 1866.